What is a Staggered Board of Directors?

 Understanding How a Staggered Board Works

-A staggered board of directors consists of directors who are grouped into classes – Class 1, Class 2, Class 3, etc. Each class represents holds a certain percentage of the total number of positions.
+A staggered board of directors consists of directors who are grouped into classes – Class 1, Class 2, Class 3, etc. Each class holds a certain percentage of the total number of positions.
 During elections, only one class is open, hence the name – “staggered” board.
 A staggered board is commonly practiced in U.S. corporate law and is a valuable takeover defense strategy against hostile takeovers.

 Example of a Staggered Board